 If you think about the 100 million microbes that live on and in our body, it shouldn’t be surprising that our largest organ of the body is dealing with its own set of bacteria, the good and the bad.
 Normally in a healthy, balanced state, our skin flora’s “army” should be able to fight off bad microbes, but when our immune system is weakened, it can lead to inflammatory diseases, such as dermatitis, acne, rosacea, and psoriasis, to name a few.

 Our digestive system and skin are very closely connected.
 When one system is out of balance, it usually is an indicator that the other area is affected as well.
 Therefore, the best approach for a healthy skin and gut is to provide your body with probiotics both internally—via supplementation or your diet—as well as externally, with probiotic enriched skincare.
 Knowing the unlimited healing benefits of beneficial bacteria for our skin’s health, it made perfect sense that certain skincare brands, such as my favorite Tata Harper, incorporate probiotics in their products.

 By boosting the beneficial flora on the surface of the skin with probiotic extracts, you ensure that your protective barrier is intact and therefore strong enough to keep those inflammatory bacteria at bay.

 If you are not sure and overwhelmed with the choice of probiotic supplements out there, then check out this great review on the best supplements, done by Reviews.com.
-It is a website dedicated to conducting unbiased reviews across products and industries, with the goal of helping people make better informed decisions.
+It is a website dedicated to conducting unbiased reviews of products and industries, with the goal of helping people make better-informed decisions.

 Here is the link: http://www.reviews.com/probiotic-supplement/